Part I | Part II

 If we do not love our own selves, this may reflect in our perception and treatment of our spouse, which, in turn, may be reflected back in their treatment of us.
 If we are not happy on our own and try to outsource our happiness to marriage, to our spouse, the cost may very well be the tranquility, the love, and the mercy that Allah has already told us comes with the package.

-In part 2, I will discuss how battling my addiction led to me changing an aspect of myself that helped me to be happier with myself, that helped me put marriage in an appropriate perspective.
+I will discuss how battling my addiction led to me changing an aspect of myself that helped me to be happier with myself, that helped me put marriage in an appropriate perspective.